johndpotts/johndpotts-blog-old/src/pages/2018-07-21-agile/index.md

 In everything from sizing and breaking up stories to completing work, it is essential that team members across disciplines work well with each other.
 This means seeing tasks not just from my own point of view as a developer, but in terms of how they affect the team as a whole.

 ### Rule #2: No Running In The Hallway
-Considering that periods of work in an agile environment are called "sprints," this one might seem a little counterintuitive.
+Considering that periods of work in an agile environment are called "sprints," this one might seem a little counter-intuitive.
 But why does Agile require so much pacing and segmenting of work?
 Why are there sprints in the first place?
 The problem with software development is that it's easy to let deadlines and requirements snowball to the point that individual developers, or an entire team, end up burning out in an effort to reach a goal.
 Sticking with a sustainable cadence does wonders both for the personal health of developers as well as for the long-term productivity of a team.
 If you've ever gone for a walk with a little kid, you've seen that good pacing is the last thing that comes naturally to them.
 In order to ensure safety and the unity of a class as they move, most kindergartens enforce this rule- and similarly, our development teams must practice discipline in going through agile ceremonies, keeping true to sprint scope, and accurately refining work into a sustainable flow.

 ### Rule #3: Take Turns Speaking